 If this has already been done, and nothing is wrong with your baby, I would suggest waiting to see how long it takes for her to poop.
 Helping her by providing some extra prunes and apple juice, doing some tummy massage and warm baths during these days is probably a good idea.

 If you are scared to try the waiting strategy, then certainly discuss it with her doctor.
 Just make sure you talk to a doctor who really knows something about breastfeed babies and bowel movements.

 Babies often grunt, strain, or turn red or purple when having a bowel movement.
 This is usually normal, and if the stool is soft, this does not mean the baby is constipated.
 Being gassy and somewhat swollen is normal too.
 Pressing the baby’s knees gently towards the tummy to release gas and also help her do bicycle movements can help.

-Other things to try are to eliminate any dairy soy products from your diet and rice and dairy products from her diet (if she gets any).
+Other things to try are to eliminate any dairy and soy products from your diet and rice and dairy products from her diet (if she gets any).
 These products can cause constipation, and for breastfed babies the can make the poop travel slowly enough for the baby to find pooping uncomfortable even if the stools are soft.
-Bananas can also have this effect.
+Unripe bananas can also have this effect.

 You can read in this thread about many babies that have popping problems even with soft stools.

 Find comments to this question below.

 We have changed to a new commenting system.
 Add your comments below or return to Baby Poop Q&A.